rticommunity/rticonnextdds-automotive-reference-architecture/demo_2/README.md

 ### Prerequisites

-If you are not part of the RTI AWS Services account, you will have to modify the Terraform backend to use/create your own S3 bucket.
+You will have to modify the Terraform backend to use/create your own S3 bucket using your AWS account.

 ``` terraform
 terraform {